MK2112/deTube_disable_ai_audio/README.md

 # YT Disable AI Translation

-**YT Disable AI Translation** is a userscript to disable automatically activated AI voiceovers (translated audio tracks) on YouTube.<br>
+**YT Disable AI Translation** is a userscript to disable automatically activated AI voiceovers (translated audio tracks) on YouTube.
 The script forces playback using the original audio track on PC and Android.

-Many videos now default to AI-generated voiceovers based on your region or language preferences.<br>
+Many videos now default to AI-generated voiceovers based on your region or device language.<br>
 While intended to improve accessibility, this can result in:

-- Mismatched or low-quality AI narrations
+- Mismatched or low-quality AI narrations,
-- Removal of the creator's original voice
+- Removal of the creator's original voice,
-- Disruption in tone, nuance, humor, pace or entertainment
+- Disruption in tone, nuance, humor, pace or entertainment,
+- All of the above.

 ## How it works